 First aider obligation and appointment

 Training is delivered by a Berufsgenossenschaft-authorised provider (Johanniter, Malteser, ASB, DRK, DLRG, BG academies) under DGUV Principle 304-001.
-Initial training is nine lecture units (previously 16, reduced in 2015), refresher every two years also nine units.
-Under § 23 Para.
-2 SGB VII the responsible Berufsgenossenschaft funds the training through its contributions where an authorised provider is used.
+Initial training is nine lecture units (previously 16, reduced in 2015), refresher normally every two years, also nine units.
+Where an authorised provider delivers the course, the responsible accident insurer bears the course fees under § 23 Para.
+2 SGB VII, and § 23 Para.
+3 SGB VII gives the employee a claim against the employer for continued pay for the working time lost.
 The appointment itself need not be in writing, but documentation (training certificate, notice with names) is mandatory.
 Brandschutzhelfer (fire safety helpers) under ASR A2.2 Section 7.3 (5 percent) are a separate role with their own training; one person can hold both roles, but the training duties apply individually.

-• From the first employee: at least one trained first aider under § 26 DGUV Vorschrift 1.
+• With 2 up to 20 insured persons present: at least one trained first aider under § 26 Para.
+1 DGUV Vorschrift 1.

-• Change in operations, shift model or headcount that would fall below the quota.
+• Change in operations, shift model or headcount that would fall below the required number.

 • Parallel Brandschutzhelfer obligation: 5 percent under ASR A2.2 Section 7.3, separate training, tracked separately.